 About the organisation:

 Our client is passionate about building cultures of involvement and success.
 They work with organisations to provide insights with the goal of creating a workplace where the voices of employees, customers and all stakeholders are heard.
 Where feedback and opinions are valued, and people feel they belong.
 Their mission is to help organisations become the most productive and enjoyable workplaces in the world.
-This innovative software and consultancy business is based in Hawke’s Bay and Wellington and it's growing.
+This innovative software and consultancy business is based in Hawke’s Bay and Wellington and it's growing fast.
 With a stellar client base that spans both public and private sectors, they have great ambitions locally and internationally, which is why they are now looking for a UX researcher to join the user experience team.

 About the role:

 You will be responsible for designing and conducting user research, assisting in the design and implementation of early-stage design and product definition activities, and communicating research insights to stakeholders and team members.
 You will examine existing data and product designs to generate hypotheses and plans for high-impact research.
 Prioritising and driving research to improve user experience through multi-method research projects.

 You will be comfortable developing statistical models to understand user experience and driving change by communicating findings to stakeholders in the company.
 Importantly you will make research findings convincing and actionable for both research experts and non-experts, whilst engaging Product, Engineering and Design teams in research activities, and advocate findings to product and leadership teams through written reports and in-person presentations.

 You will also continue evolving and developing the research-led, customer-focused design and development ethos.
 Upskilling and training others around you in UXR best-practices.

 - 5+ years’ experience working in a similar UX Research role (ideally within a SaaS company)